dikortis/LetsTalkETC/Episodes/Episode_2.md

 team has accepted our treat but the same changes for the parody client and right now parody is the most popular client in
-84 ETS so bi our january hard fork everyone should have the update client with the bomb delay and it's great that math core has been so supportive of our
+84 ETС so bi our january hard fork everyone should have the update client with the bomb delay and it's great that math core has been so supportive of our